Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — the UK's rate is unchanged at 10% under Section 122 (effective Feb 24, expires ~July 24, 2026), since the UK was already at the IEEPA floor.
-Section 232 steel and aluminum TRQ arrangement remains in place, exempting qualifying volumes from the 25% surcharge.
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+The UK's reduced Section 232 arrangement under the Economic Prosperity Deal remains in place — a flat 25% on metal articles (vs 50% for other countries) and 15% on derivatives, for metal 95%+ melted and poured in the UK.
 Scotch whisky tariffs from the Boeing-Airbus dispute remain suspended.
 The SCOTUS ruling has leveled the playing field: EU countries dropped from 20% to 10%, eliminating the UK's previous rate advantage over the bloc.
 US-UK sector-by-sector trade talks continue.

 Tips for Importers

 The UK's rate advantage over EU suppliers has disappeared — both are now at 10% Section 122, whereas the UK previously enjoyed a 10-point edge.
-The Section 232 TRQ for steel and aluminum remains valuable: qualifying volumes enter without the 25% surcharge, so monitor quota utilization levels closely.
+The UK's reduced Section 232 rate remains valuable: UK metal articles pay a flat 25% (vs 50% for other countries) and derivatives 15%, provided 95%+ of the metal is melted and poured in the UK.
 Scotch whisky faces the 10% Section 122 tariff plus MFN spirits duties — compare with duty-free spirits from FTA countries.
 Pharmaceuticals enter at 0% MFN, making the 10% Section 122 the only layer.
 Rolls-Royce aircraft engines should be classified carefully under HTS codes with potential 0% MFN treatment.
 The Section 122 tariff expires ~July 24, 2026 — plan accordingly.

 Rates by Product Sector